xueyiju/chocopy-wasm-compiler-B/designs/CB-OPT-design-week7-update.md

 Both are not changed.

 ## C. New Changes
 Two new files `optimize_ast.ts` and `optimize_ir.ts` are added to implement optimizations on `ast` and `ir` respectively.
 One debugger `debug_ir.ts` is added to print pretty `ir` representation and generate DOT graph.
 To use this debugger, a new dependency is added: `@diagrams-ts/graphviz-cli-renderer`.
 Also, the host machine should install [graphviz](https://graphviz.org/download/) as well.
+We also modified the funciton `run`s in `repl.ts` and `runner.ts` by adding two boolean parameters to indicate the optimization option.
+The optimization is disabled by default.
+In addition, to observe the length of the optimized WASM code for testing, we also added a new field `watCode` in BasicREPL in order to fetch the generated wasm code after running.

 We have implemented a majority of our design decisions in "optimize_ast.ts".
 We have implemented dead code elimination, including unreachable instructions after `return` and dead branches such as `if True` and `while False`.
 Our program can also do constant folding for all operations whose operands are constant.
 Further folding will be available when the constant propagation is facilitated.